k-shiroma-code/CSUF-REU-Football-Analytics/README.md

 # UEFA Football Match Outcome Prediction

 As a communty college student, I was fortunate enough to find a resaerch opportunity at California State University, Fullerton and do volunteer resaerch in data science.
 As I was brainstorming ideas for projects, the Euros were just starting.
-I used this opportunity to tackle on a resaerch project on predictive modeling and finding out how it I can find the winner.
+I used this opportunity to tackle on a resaerch project on predictive modeling.

 This project predicts the outcomes of UEFA European Championship (Euros) football matches using historical match data.
 The goal is to classify each match result as a **home win**, **draw**, or **away win**.